Arborist Memorial

 A Cordial Collaboration: Advantageous Insects

-In the war against ants, nature has its own army of defenders, and certain insects are on our side.
-In your orchard, promote the presence of helpful insects like ladybirds and predatory beetles.
-By consuming ant eggs and larvae, these natural predators provide a healthy ecology that regulates ant populations.
+In the fight against the ants Nature has her own army of protectors, and some insects are with us.
+In your orchard, encourage the presence of beneficial insects such as ladybirds and predatory beetles.
+In consuming ant eggs as well as larvae they provide an ecologically healthy ecosystem that manages the ant population.

 The Time Is Crucial: Pruning Trees Strategically